Submitted data can be viewed by loading the form on Ona.

 Caveat on exporting data for a form that was replaced

 When a form is replaced, the previous form version is overwritten by the new form version with the changes included in the new form.
-No data is lost, but the changes incorporated in the updated form hide data in the edited/deleted fields.
-The data, as a result, is not viewable both online and on data exports.
+No data is lost, but the changes incorporated in the updated form hide data for deleted fields and fields whose variable names have been altered.

 Replacing a form with submissions creates different form versions after each form replacement.